 - Royal & Langnickel Majestic brushes: Glaze/Wash, Series R4700, 1"; Shader, Series R4150, #8 #14; Filbert, Series R4170, #4; Liner, Series R4585, #1

-- Krylon: Matte Varnish; 14kt Gold Leaf Pen
+- Krylon: Matte Varnish; Clear Sealer; 14kt Gold Leaf Pen

-- 2. Print out pattern; transfer basic pattern lines onto surface.
-(Transfer details as needed.)
+- 2. Adjust pattern to fit surface; print pattern.
+Transfer basic pattern lines onto surface.
+Transfer details as needed.

 - Painting Instructions